eleazarbr/project-skeleton/README.md

   </a>
   <h3 align="center">Project Skeleton</h3>
   <p align="center">
-    Basic template for my projects.
+    A foundational template for all my projects.
     <!-- <br /> -->
     <!-- <a href="https://github.com/eleazarbr/project-skeleton"><strong>Explore the docs »</strong></a> -->
     <br />